weschenfelder/privacy-tenapp/README.md

 # Privacy Policy #

 TenApp app as free.
-This service is provided by Ten Brasil LTDA at no cost and must be used as is.
+This service is provided by Ten Brasil LTDA at no cost and must be used as it is.
-This page is used to inform the visitors regarding our policies with the collection, use and disclosure of Personal Information if someone decides to use our Service.
+This page is used to inform the visitors regarding our policies with the collection, use and disclosure of Personal data if someone decides to use our Service.
-If you choose to use our service, you agree to collect and use information in relation to this policy.
-The Personal Information collected are used for providing and improving the service.
-We will not use or share your information with anyone except as described in this Privacy Policy.
+If you choose to use our service, you agree to collect and use data in relation to this policy.
+The Personal data collected are used for providing and improving the service.
+We will not use or share your data with anyone except as described in this Privacy Policy.
 The terms used in this Privacy Policy have the same meanings in our Terms and Conditions, an it is accessible to Ten Brasil unless otherwise defined in this Privacy Policy.

-### Collection and Use Information ###
+### Collection and Use data ###

-To provide an enhanced experience while using our Service, we may request certain personally identifiable information, such as company name, CNPJ, phone, email, address, time zone, profile image, header and footer, service fees, banking information, SINTEGRA, and social contract.
-This information will be securely stored on your device and will not be collected by us in any way.
+To provide an enhanced experience while using our Service, we may request certain personally identifiable data, such as company name, CNPJ, phone, email, address, time zone, profile image, header and footer, service fees, banking data, SINTEGRA, and social contract.
+This data will be securely stored on your device and will not be collected by us in any way.

-Please note that the app may use third-party services that could collect information to identify you.
+Please note that the app may use third-party services that could collect data to identify you.
 For more details, you can refer to the privacy policy of the third-party service providers used by the app.

 Additionally, we may also collect the client's name, email, phone, CPF or CNPJ, date of birth, RG or IE, and billing and shipping address for accurate billing, delivery of goods or services, and compliance with legal requirements.
-Safeguarding this information is crucial to maintain data privacy and security.
+Safeguarding this data is crucial to maintain data privacy and security.

 It is important to note that TenApp requires mandatory login to access its features.
-We take data privacy seriously and strive to ensure the security and confidentiality of the information you provide to us.
+We take data privacy seriously and strive to ensure the security and confidentiality of the data you provide to us.
 The application is exclusively designed to generate quotations and orders, where the user must access the web platform to finalize the purchase.

 * [Google Play Services](https://policies.google.com/privacy)
 * [App Store](https://www.apple.com/legal/privacy/br/)